adiha30/EventScheduler/README.md

-# EventScheduler
+# EventScheduler API Documentation
-API Backend for the Event Scheduler app

 ## Authentication and Authorization

 All CRUD endpoints require a registered user with an authentication token.
 The update and delete operations can only be performed by the user who created the event.
 The only non-authenticated endpoints are the register and authenticate ones.

+### Security Considerations

+Ensure the secure handling of authentication tokens and be aware of potential security risks.
+Protect the token and implement secure practices to safeguard user data.

 ## Endpoints

 ### Event Endpoints

 Each of the following endpoints requires an authenticated user.
 The user must include their authentication token in the header of the request.
-The update and delete operations can only be performed by the user who created the event.
+Update and delete operations can only be performed by the user who created the event.

 1. **GET /api/v1/events**
     - Description: Retrieves all events, optionally sorted by a specified field and order.